Gerardo11011/MyResume/README.md

-A simple resume using HTML and CSS
+# MyResume A simple resume using HTML and CSS